Friedrich Ebert: Violence in Berlin

-Fighting erupted on 24 December in central Berlin.
-Today this episode is known as the 1918 Christmas crisis.
-On 23 December, dissatisfied members of the revolutionary People's Navy Division occupied the chancellery and put the Peoples' Deputies under house arrest.
+Fighting erupted on 24 December 1918 in central Berlin.
+Today, this episode is known as the 1918 Christmas crisis.
+On 23 December, dissatisfied members of the revolutionary People's Navy Division occupied the chancellery and put the People's Deputies under house arrest.
 Ebert asked the OHL for help over the phone, and troops assembled on the outskirts of the capital.
-During the night, Ebert ordered the troops to attack, which they did in the morning of 24 December.
+During the night, Ebert ordered the troops to attack, which they did on the morning of 24 December.
 When the fighting stopped in the afternoon, the People's Navy forces held the field, and they returned to their barracks, ending the crisis.
-As a result of the event, which Karl Liebknecht called "Ebert's Bloody Christmas" because it had cost 67 lives, the USPD members left the Council of the Peoples' Deputies on 29 December.
+As a result of the event, which Karl Liebknecht called "Ebert's Bloody Christmas" because it had cost 67 lives, the USPD members left the Council of the People's Deputies on 29 December.
 The next day, SPD members Gustav Noske and Rudolf Wissell took their place, and from that point on, government communiques were signed Reichsregierung (i.e. federal government) instead of "Council of the Peoples' Deputies".
 At the same time, the Spartacists severed their remaining links with the USPD and set themselves up as the Communist Party of Germany (KPD).

 On 5 January 1919, the USPD and KPD called for demonstrations to protest the dismissal of the head of the Berlin police, who was a USPD member, for supporting the revolutionary sailors during the Christmas uprising.
 The demonstration grew into the Spartacist uprising, which had the goal of replacing the national government with a council republic.
 After Ebert's negotiations with the insurgents broke down, his major concern was with maintaining internal peace.
 He ordered the rebellion to be quashed, and Gustav Noske, who was in charge of the Army and Navy, used both regular forces and Freikorps units to bring the uprising to an end.
 Around 170 people lost their lives, including KPD leaders Rosa Luxemburg and Karl Liebknecht, who were murdered extrajudicially by the Freikorps.